Yolololo15/Yolololo15.github.io/Documentation/Jumps.md

 * TestValue2

 ### JMPL (Jump if less) ###
-Jump to a line if the first test value is less than the seconf test value
+Jump to a line if the first test value is less than the second test value
 * AbsoluteLineNumber
 * TestValue1
 * TestValue2

 ### JMPNL (Jump if not less) ###
-Jump to a line if the first test value is not less than the seconf test value
+Jump to a line if the first test value is not less than the second test value
 * AbsoluteLineNumber
 * TestValue1
 * TestValue2

 ### JMPG (Jump if greater) ###
-Jump to a line if the first test value is less than the seconf test value
+Jump to a line if the first test value is less than the second test value
 * AbsoluteLineNumber
 * TestValue1
 * TestValue2

 ### JMPG (Jump if not greater) ###
-Jump to a line if the first test value is less than the seconf test value
+Jump to a line if the first test value is less than the second test value
 * AbsoluteLineNumber
 * TestValue1
 * TestValue2